nllz/IRTF-HRPC/draft-report.md

 Once the first take at considerations are defined, what are the next steps for creating something that can be usable for protocol designers and implementers in considering freedom of expression and and freedom of association in their work.

+The current revision of {{HRPC-Method}} includes a first set of possible considerations.

 Next Steps
 ============